Raoul Warocqué

-Raoul Warocqué (Brussels, 4 February 1870 – Brussels, 28 May 1917), was a Belgian industrialist from Wallonia.
+Raoul Warocqué (Brussels, 4 February 1870 – Brussels, 28 May 1917), was a Belgian industrialist and politician associated with the Liberal Party.

 Biography

 Raoul was the great-grandson of Nicolas Warocqué, the founder of the prominent Warocqué family.
 His father was Arthur Warocqué, (1835–80), a promoter of Belgian horticulture, after whom the arum Anthurium warocqueanum was named.
+His brother was Georges Warocqué (1860-1899).

 Warocqué was a philanthropist and a believer in paternalism.
 He was a freemason of the Grand Orient of Belgium, Belgian patriot and a royalist.
-At the Universite Libre de Bruxelles (ULB), he participated in the Jeune Garde libérale (Young Liberal Guard).
+At the Free University of Brussels (Université libre de Bruxelles, ULB), he participated in the Jeune Garde libérale (Young Liberal Guard).